Football Federation of Turkmenistan: History

 The Federation was founded in 1992 and in 1994 was admitted to FIFA, which registers all the matches of the national teams of all member countries.
-The national team of Turkmenistan registered their first matches as being held in 1992, and FIFA counted those matches on the basis that, although the Football Federation of Turkmenistan became a member of FIFA in 1994, the national team of Turkmenistan was allowed since 1992 to participate in tournament play.
-The Federation additionally boasts membership in the Asian Football Confederation since 1994.
+The national team of Turkmenistan registered their first matches as being held in 1992, and FIFA counted those matches on the basis that, although the Football Federation of Turkmenistan became a member of FIFA in 16 June 1994, the national team of Turkmenistan was allowed since 1992 to participate in tournament play.
+The Federation additionally boasts membership in the Asian Football Confederation since May 1994.

-In March 2003 Football Federation of Turkmenistan held a special conference.
+In May 2003 Football Federation of Turkmenistan held a special conference.
 As a result of a secret ballot, Allaberdy Mammetkuliyev was elected Chairman.
+The Football Federation of Turkmenistan was transformed into an Association.